 In our Automotive Industry Trends Series, Jessica Geutner (Vice President, Strategic Customers) and myself Ognyan Vasilev, (Automotive Industry Business Development Lead) are sharing our point of view on what is changing in the automotive industry.

 We focused on 3 areas:

-Customer-engagement - creating a meaningful and personalized relationship with customers through the channels they prefer
+Customer-engagement: creating a meaningful and personalised relationship with customers through the channels they prefer

-Dealer engagement - Close alignment between dealerships and OEMs, enabling fast-moving decisions and real-time collaboration.
+Dealer engagemen: Close alignment between dealerships and OEMs, enabling fast-moving decisions and real-time collaboration.

-Initiatives to enhance employee, dealer and customer engagement have long been at the top of the digital agenda for automotive companies, and current circumstances have only emphasized the need to address these topics.
-To excel in this constantly shifting modern landscape, companies need to do more than just plan a return to their old practices, they need to evolve, future-proof and re-imagine their businesses to prepare it for the next normal.
+Initiatives to enhance employee, dealer, and customer engagement have long been at the top of the digital evolution for automotive companies.
+And current circumstances have only emphasised the need to address these topics.
+To excel in this constantly shifting modern landscape, companies need to do more than just plan a return to their old practices, they need to evolve, future-proof and re-imagine their businesses to prepare it for the new normal.

 Let’s explore the areas one by one.